Adil-Alhaidary/Natours/notes/dev_notes.md

 - Flexible, responsive images
 - optimized images width
 - Media queries -> different versions of website for different types of devices
+- always define the width of images with % to scale according to the viewport